keatsoo/kas/README.md

 kas is a messaging app, that hasn't even had its first functionality done.

 **LEFT TO DO :**
-- UI (like 50% done ?)
+- UI (cant get the jscrollpane to work)
-- Messaging system
+- Messaging system (works)
-- maybe more idk

 this project is just for me to learn java lol

+NOT GONNA UPDATE IT ANYMORE LOL